motion/orbit/projects/blog/src/pages/update-one/index.md

 - You want to easily get answers and quickly find things from across your work information.
 - You don't want to give up any privacy in order to do that.

-The rest of this post basically goes heavily into vision and history.
-If you just want to try our orbit, I recommend signing up and I'll get in touch!
+The rest of this post basically goes heavily into our vision and history.
+If you'd just like to try Orbit, just sign up or skip to the end to learn how to follow more.

 ## Why Orbit